Spermine synthase

 Spermine synthase is an enzyme involved in polyamine biosynthesis.
-It is present in all eukaryotes and plays a role in a variety of biological functions in plants Its structure consists of two identical monomers of 41 kDa with three domains each, creating a homodimer formed via dimerization.
+In humans, it is coded by SMS (gene), but it is present in all eukaryotes and plays a role in a variety of biological functions in plants.
+Its structure consists of two identical monomers of 41 kDa with three domains each, creating a homodimer formed via dimerization.
 The interactions between one of the three domains, the N-terminals of the monomers, is responsible for dimerization as that is where the active site is located; the central terminal consisting of four β- strands structurally forming a lid for the third domain, the C-terminal domain.

+Function

+The enzyme catalyses a reaction which transfers a three-carbon aminopropyl unit to spermidine.
+The source is S-adenosylmethioninamine:

+The reaction is similar to one which produces spermidine from putrescine by action of spermidine synthase.